≡ Menu

 All four of these variants…

-Have different clinical signs, making them more difficult to treat but easier to diagnose.
+Have different clinical signs, making them more challenging to treat but easier to diagnose.

-All of these symptoms are terrifying, worse is knowing that only half of all rodenticide toxicity cases are treatable.
+These symptoms are terrifying; the worse is knowing that only half of all rodenticide toxicity cases are treatable.

 Any breed of dog can be affected by this condition at any time.
 Dogs that reside in big cities or on remote farms are more likely to suffer from it due to locational implications.
-Try to keep your dog out of areas you know are being treated by pest control and do not use these dangerous products around your home, garden or lands.
+Try to keep your dog out of areas you know are being treated by pest control, and do not use these dangerous products around your home, garden, or land.

 Treatment Options

 Treatment for your pet will depend on the type of poison ingested.
-Your Veterinarian will want to know as much information as possible as quickly as possible, so try to source the packaging for the poison your dog has eaten.
-If this is not possible then keep close watch over your dog’s symptoms as the vet may be able to identify it from them.
+Your Veterinarian will want to know as much information as possible as soon as possible, so could you try to source the packaging for the poison your dog has eaten?
+If this is not possible, keep a close watch over your dog’s symptoms, as the vet may be able to identify them from them.

 Your vet will…

-Also want to undergo a physical examination first of all.
-They will listen to all of the symptoms you tell them so be sure to include everything.
-They will want to measure your dog’s blood count and do a biochemical screening to make sure what chemicals have been used.
+Also, I want to undergo a physical examination first of all.
+They will listen to all your symptoms, so include everything.
+They will want to measure your dog’s blood count and do a biochemical screening to ensure what chemicals have been used.
 They may also use an EKG or X-rays to diagnose the specific condition.

 Next…

 A blood transfusion may be the way forward, depending on severity.
-Mannitol, induced vomiting and Vitamin K1 injections are often used to treat these conditions, and your vet will keep your dog in for as much care as can be given.
+Mannitol, induced vomiting, and Vitamin K1 injections are often used to treat these conditions, and your vet will keep your dog in for as much care as possible.
+They may also need to give fluids, clean the blood, examine their progress, and support them for up to a week while the effects of the poison are combated.
+Sadly, not all toxins can be counteracted, and the treatment results often depend on time and the poison used.

 Because…